zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

         })
      // -- removed for brevity

-### How do I mark certain properties as readon-only?
+### How do I mark certain properties as read-only?

 By default all properties are readonly.
 Decorate the read-only properties with the [ReadOnly](http://msdn.microsoft.com/en-us/library/system.componentmodel.readonlyattribute.aspx) data annotation attribute or use the `Editable` configuration method.